haseebH/microservices-demo/README.md

 # Hipster Shop: Cloud-Native Microservices Demo Application

-This project contains a 10-tier microservices application.
+This project contains a 11-tier microservices application.
 The application is a web-based e-commerce app called **“Hipster Shop”** where users can browse items, add them to the cart, and purchase them.

-**Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus**.
+**Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC, AWS, AZURE and OpenCensus**.
 This application works on any Kubernetes cluster (such as a local one), as well as Google Kubernetes Engine.
 It’s **easy to deploy with little to no configuration**.